Eyimofe28/Password_Manager/README.md

 ## Usage

 1. **Generate Password**: Click the "Generate Password" button to create a new password.
 The generated password will be automatically copied to the clipboard.
 2. **Save Information**: Enter the website, email/username, and password.
-Click the "Save Info!" button to save the information to `data.txt`.
+Click the "Save Info!" button to save the information to `data.json`.
+3. **Search for Password**: Enter the website and click the "Search" button to retrieve the stored email and password for that website.
-3. **Clipboard Integration**: The generated password will be automatically copied to the clipboard for easy use.
+4. **Clipboard Integration**: The generated password will be automatically copied to the clipboard for easy use.

 ## Code Explanation